orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

 #### What just happened?

-You created simple fixture data and a function to load it into a fresh instantiaton of the app.
+You created simple fixture data and a function to load it into a fresh instantiation of the app.

 - `for (let i in fixtureKeys)` - this type of for loop is used to ensure that the writes happen serially, one after another.
 - `await this.user.set(key, fixtureData[key])` sets the user profile key to the fixture value, if the key does not exist